-- Provide predictions of subsidence impacts on surface topography, water-dependent assets, groundwater (including enhanced connectivity between aquifers) and the movement of water across the landscape (See CoA 2014b; CoA 2014c).
-Consider multiple methods of predictions and apply the most appropriate method.
-Consider the limitations of each method including the adequacy of empirical data and site-specific geological conditions and justify the selected method. - Describe subsidence monitoring methods, including the use of remote or on-ground techniques, and explain the predicted accuracy of such techniques. - Assess both conventional and unconventional subsidence.
+- Provide predictions of subsidence impacts on surface topography, water-dependent assets, groundwater (including enhanced connectivity between aquifers) and the movement of water across the landscape (see CoA 2014b; CoA 2014c). - Consider multiple methods of prediction and apply the most appropriate method. - Consider the limitations of the applied method, including the adequacy of empirical data and site-specific geological conditions, and justify the selected method. - Consider the timing of subsidence impacts, identifying whether impacts will occur rapidly or develop over the longer term. - Describe subsidence monitoring methods, including the use of remote or on-ground techniques, and explain the predicted accuracy of such techniques.

+- Assess both conventional and unconventional subsidence.
 For project expansions, provide an evaluation of past or current effects of geological structures on subsidence and the implications for water resources and water-dependent assets. - Consider geological strata and their properties (strength/hardness/fracture propagation) in the subsidence analysis and/or modelling.
 Anomalous and near-surface ground movements with implications for water resources and compaction of unconsolidated sediment should also be considered.